Compare any two graphics cards:

 Intro

-Compare those specs to the GeForce GTX 460 (OEM), which features a clock speed of 650 MHz and a GDDR5 memory frequency of 850 MHz.
-It also features a 256-bit bus, and uses a 40 nm design.
+Compare all that to the GeForce GTX 460 (OEM), which comes with a core clock frequency of 650 MHz and a GDDR5 memory frequency of 850 MHz.
+It also makes use of a 256-bit memory bus, and uses a 40 nm design.
 It is made up of 336 SPUs, 56 TAUs, and 32 Raster Operation Units.

 Display Graphs